 - 1st day missing = grade of a 70.
-A missing assignment notice is filled out and sent home with the student to be returned the next day with the assignment (Teachers' choice if they would like to email as well). - 2nd day missing = grade of a 50.
-If the assignment and form are not returned today the teacher will send an email to the parents via FACTS/Renweb. - 3rd day missing = 0, but the student still needs to complete the assignment.
+Students will be responsible for completing the assignment at this time.
+Assignments will be returned the next day.
+(Teachers' choice if they would like to email as well). - 2nd day missing = grade of a 50.
+If the assignment is not returned today the teacher will send an email to the parents via FACTS/Renweb. - 3rd day missing = 0, but the student still needs to complete the assignment.
+The teacher will communicate with the parent that the assignment was not completed and turn in on this day.